jakeleichtling/mobile-chrome-apps/docs/Develop.md

 CDE is an IDE built specifically for Chrome Apps.
 Use it with CADT for live deploy.

-### Development
+### Run your Chrome App for Mobile

 There are three different workflows that you can use to run your application:

-* **Option A**: Live deploy -- use CADT on your mobile device with either CDE or `cca` on your development computer
+* **Option A**: Live deploy with CADT -- quick and easy!
 * **Option B**: Use `cca` to package your application and deploy it to your mobile device
 * **Option C**: Use a third party IDE, such as Eclipse or Xcode.
 The use of a third party IDE is entirely optional (but often useful) to assist with launching, configuring, and debugging your hybrid mobile application.

-### Option A: Live deploy -- use CADT with either CDE or `cca`
+### Option A: Live deploy with CADT -- quick and easy!

-1. Follow these [instructions](https://github.com/MobileChromeApps/chrome-app-developer-tool/) to install CADT.
+1. Follow these [instructions](https://github.com/MobileChromeApps/chrome-app-developer-tool/) to install CADT on your mobile device.

+2. Use either `cca` or CDE as your tool to initiate live deploy from your development computer.

-2. Enjoy live deploy!
+3. Enjoy live deploy!
 First, run CADT on your mobile device.
 Then:

 ####`cca`

 Navigate to your Chrome App's directory.
 Then deploy:

 * IP deploy: `cca push --target=IP_ADDRESS`
 * USB deploy:
 	* **Android:** To setup, use `adb forward tcp:2424 tcp:2424`
 	* **iOS:** To setup, obtain [tcprelay.py](https://github.com/chid/tcprelay) and use `adb tcprelay.py 2424:2424`
 	* Use `cca push`
 * Use `cca push [--target=IP_ADDRESS] --watch` to automatically refresh the Chrome App when the code is updated.

 #### CDE

 Select your Chrome App.
-From the menu (the icon is three horizontal bars in the top left corner), select Deploy to Mobile... and follow the instructions.
+From the menu (the icon is three horizontal bars in the top left corner), select `Deploy to Mobile...` and follow the instructions.

 ### Option B: Use `cca` to package your application and deploy it to your mobile device